dukebw/ml-reading-notes-improved-system/cs231_notes.md

 - SVM: L_i = \sum_{j \neq y_i} \max(0, s_j - s_{y_i} + 1)
         - The +1 gives a max-margin property (ref. cs229)
+        - Refer to notes about why specifically +1 is used. +1 is not a hyper-parameter.

+- Softmax vs. SVM: If a data point is taken and shaken around when there is a large amount of margin already, the SVM expresses no preference for greater margin.
+But, softmax does prefer a larger margin.

+(47m linear classify demo)